leilafouda/lfouda/content/research/index.md

   width: 20%
 ---

 My work uses a combination of novel and established technologies and quantitative approaches to investigate the behaviour of marine species of conservation concern to help inform decisions that collectively impact individual and population fitness in increasingly anthropogenically-influenced ocean environments.
+I seek to determine and understand where and why marine animals conduct key life history behaviours in the context of anthropogenic and environmental influences.
 I use multifarious technology including telemetry, genetic analysis, and stable isotopes to answer questions on species behaviour and range, population dynamics, feeding ecology, and habitat use.

-Understanding where animals are and why is key for both individual and population fitness, particularly under current global change regimes.
-As a marine ecologist, I seek to determine and understand where and why marine animals conduct key life history behaviours in the context of anthropogenic and environmental influences.

 ## Investigating monitoring and management measures for endangered marine mammals

 In a changing ocean it is crucial we understand the effectiveness of conservation action and threat mitigation measures.
-In the Gulf of St Lawrence there are many levels of management for the critically endangered North Atlantic right whale.
-By combining multiple technologies from acoustic gliders, vessel position data (AIS), whale movement patterns, and data on mandatory slowdown events I investigate the effectiveness of mitigation to reduce the threat of vessel strike.
+By combining multiple technologies from acoustic gliders, vessel position data (AIS), whale movement patterns, and detection range models I investigate the effectiveness of mitigation to reduce the threat of vessel strike.
+This work currently focuses on the Gulf of St Lawrence, Canada which has become a hotspot for the critically endangered North Atlantic right whale since 2015 with up to 40% of the population (~370 individuals) visiting the region from May through November.

 Bioacoustic monitoring through passive acoustic monitoring (PAM) and animal-borne biologging acoustic sensors has become preverlent tools to allow constant near-realtime and archival monitoring of our oceans.
 Data collection with PAM and biologgers can be take the form of eulerian and lagrangian observations that can inform us of whale presence, movement, and behaviour.